HsiehBro/hsiehlog/README.md

    - If you switch to an HTTPS email API, add those creds too.
 5) Deploy.

-The build script automatically uses `@cloudflare/next-on-pages` to transform the Next.js output for Cloudflare Pages.
+**Important:** The `build` script runs `next build` (used by the adapter internally).
+For Cloudflare Pages, use `cf:build` which runs the adapter.
+The adapter will call `npm run build` internally to build Next.js, then transform the output for Cloudflare Pages.

 Local Cloudflare preview (optional):
 ```bash